fzappa/calc_mec/Readme.md

-Projetos motivacionais para o estudo das linguagens Julia e C++
+Personal projects for the study of Julia and C++ languages.